 These are just to get you started, so if you want to know more about them you should check out some tutorials on youtube on how to sign-up and set up a campaign with them.
 Or you can even comment here and ask me specifically if you need help with something 🙂

-All I can tell you for now is that Google Adwords is expensive, and it shouldn’t be used really for affiliate marketing in my opinion, not only that, but they kinda hate affiliate marketers, unless you have a good quality website with plenty of pages and you promote a product that is not against their guidelines.
+All I can tell you is that you should not try and promote affiliate marketing with Google Ads if you don’t have a good quality website with plenty of pages and you promote a product that is not against their guidelines.
+You might get banned otherwise.

-Bing Ads is more lenient, and they will allow you to run affiliate offers, but again they have some strict rules too.
+Bing Ads are more lenient, and they will allow you to run affiliate offers, but again they have some strict rules too.
 In general much cheaper than Adwords, but still a bit pricey.

 Facebook, is something else… some people have success with it, others fail miserably.
 Want my honest truth?
 I never use it, and I think there are way better advertising networks out there that are a lot cheaper and convert better.